 NES has a reputation for bringing the best doctors to the UK.
 This does sometimes result in a longer recruitment process of up to 5/6 months, which allows us time to complete the assessments and provide you with information to prepare you for working in the UK.
 Once you start work, you will see the full benefit of this thorough approach.

-The majority of our doctors sign 6 or 12 month initial contracts, but longer terms are available.
+The majority of our doctors sign 12 month initial contracts, but longer terms are available.
 As the end of the initial term approaches we will discuss with you the option to extend your contract.

 Yes.
 For non-EU nationals, it is worth noting that NES is an A-rated Tier 2 sponsor, and will apply for the Certificate of Sponsorship for successful applicants.

 All of our doctors working on fixed term contracts are paid on a monthly basis into a UK bank account based upon submission of timesheets.
 Payslips are made available in advance of the salary reaching the account.

 It is the doctors own responsibility to open a UK bank account, therefore a certain amount of research will need to be done online to establish which bank is best for you and the application requirements for each as these often differ.
 You will need to apply in person and this can usually be done during the period between your course week and your first shift.
 Most banks will request a confirmation of employment and NES will assist you with this.

 Your tax will depend upon how many hours you work and your rate of pay.
 Visit www.hmrc.gov.uk for the latest information.

 The majority of our hospitals offer free on-duty accommodation.
 With most of our rotations following a week on, week off pattern, this means that you will only need to find accommodation for alternate weeks.
 We have a limited number of rooms available at our RMO House in Aylesbury, and these can be booked through the Company.